natisawesome/ANTH410R/2025-08-30-Nats-Fail-Log.md

 # Week 4 fail log
 ## Summary of my experience
+This week we are focusing on note-taking tools.
+- Joplin
+- OneNote
+- Paper
 ## Struggles and Successes
 ### Onenote
 I currently use OneNote and link it to Word documents as needed, but it's not my absolute favorite way to take notes.
 I prefer handwriting my notes because I learn better that way.
 However, OneNote is certainly useful.
 It allows you to link notebooks to Word documents, and I appreciate that it lets you create a notebook with multiple pages.
 I like to dedicate one page a week per class for my notes.